BigPolarBear1/factorization_v1/README.md

 # factorization

+Edit: While working on my next iteration of the algorithm, I did notice plenty of mistakes and unverified assumptions in my paper.
+What I described as "rebasing" in my paper, can be skipped I believe.
+And some of the "limits" I talk about, only hold true with a semiprime whose two factors are of roughly equal bit length (as is recommended for RSA key generation).
+The entire LLL portion is bad and the result of my at the time limited understanding of linear algebra.
+I hope to correct many of my  mistakes when I release my next iteration soon, which also swaps out LLL for gaussian elimination, as at its core, solving for quadratic coefficients is a linear problem, albeit a fairly complex one.
+Everything that was uploaded here was the result of only one year of work which I started with pre-highschool level math knowledge (I dropped out).
+Now 6 months later, and having had some more time to reason about it, I have a much better understanding of it.. but it's a massive undertaking to get it all in shape for release.. but hopefully this month (feb 2025).
+I am also still looking for a job after more then a year of unemployment: big_polar_bear1@proton.me

 update: New iteration swapping LLL for gaussian elimination coming soon....

 This is a reupload of a deleted github repo.